pluralsight/guides/in-review/front-end-javascript/building-a-multiplayer-space-shooter-part-i/article.md

 ![control angles](https://raw.githubusercontent.com/deepstreamIO/ds-demo-spaceshooter/master/tutorial-images/6-angles.png)

-For this we'll use the arctangent function with two arguments... don't worry, that sounds harder than it is:
+For this, we'll use the arctangent function with two arguments.
+Don't worry, it's easier than it sounds:

 ```javascript
 var radius = area.width() / 2;